idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 clear.

-The names of implicit arguments are in scope in the body of the function, although they cannot be used at run time.
+The names of implicit arguments are in scope in the body of the function, although they cannot be used at runtime.
 There is much more to say about implicit arguments - we will discuss the question of what is available at run time, among other things, in Section :ref:`sect-multiplicities`